 ‘The hardest part is getting started’

 We hear that from business owners to executives of large corporations.
-Questions about doubts – like “Should we stay or should we go?” – can be resolved through coaching, which is proven to help leaders make sound business and career decisions.
+Questions like “Should we stay or should we go?” can be resolved through coaching, which is proven to help leaders make sound business and career decisions.
 In fact, Joe is also known as “The Business Relocation Coach.”
 As many as 40% of Fortune 500 companies use Executive Coaches because of the benefits to individual and organizational performance.
-All in all, Joe will help demystify the site selection process, help you identify your priorities, and do so without trying to persuade you to proceed with such a project.
+All in all, Joe will help demystify the site selection process, help you clarify your business and personal priorities, and do so without trying to persuade you to proceed with a location project.